aeternity/protocol/consensus/miner_signalled_consensus.md

 The usage of the block header field `info` offers room for optimization for accommodating simultaneous hard-forking or soft-forking consensus proposals, by interpreting such `info` field as a bitmask rather than a value.

+### Soft-forking consensus proposals

+This proposal may be extended to soft-forking consensus proposals - as opposed to only hard-forking ones - by: relaxing the strict monotonicity of consensus versions; and excluding the value in the key block header field `info` in the "signalling" block interval from the validation rules of the new consensus protocol.

+Such extension should preferably be accompanied by a working implementation.

 ## Implementation

 Any implementation needs to cater for the performance of the aggregation of the signalling e.g. slow multiple lookups on the storage.